Lactifluus piperatus: Other uses

-Because of the presence of auxins in Lactifluus piperatus metabolites, it can be applied as a rooting hormone to aid the growth of seedlings of various species of plants, including hazel, beech and oak.
+Because of the presence of auxins in L. piperatus metabolites, it can be applied as a rooting hormone to aid the growth of seedlings of various species of plants, including hazel, beech and oak.
 In the 19th century, it was used as a folk cure for tuberculosis, though it had no effect.
 In more recent times, it has been found that L. piperatus can be used as an antiviral agent, and the latex has been used against viral warts.